 Uchepos are tamales made with fresh corn, generally made in Michoacán in July and August.

-Camotes are a traditional food present in Central and Southern Mexico.
+Camotes is a traditional food present in Central and Southern Mexico.

-This Mexican street food is closely related to the holiday Dia de la Muerte, or day of the dead.
-Because of the close ties to such a central holiday, the Comote is very important the culture of the Mexican people.
+This Mexican street food is closely related to the holiday Dia de la Muerte, or the Day of the Dead.
+Because of the close ties to such a central holiday, the Comote is very important to the culture of the Mexican people.

-Camotes are a pressure cooked sweet potato served individually to each customer.
-Traditionally the Camote is a pressure cooked sweet potato topped with condensed milk, seasoned with chili peppers, cinnamon, or strawberry jam.
+Camotes is a pressure-cooked sweet potato served individually to each customer.
+Traditionally the Camote is a pressure-cooked sweet potato topped with condensed milk, seasoned with chili peppers, cinnamon, or strawberry jam.

-Camotes venders are distinctive because of the loud, highly noticeable, whistle created by the cart they cook the potatoes in.
-One can walk down the Streets of Mexico City and know where a Camote vender was located blocks away.
+Camote vendors are distinctive because of the loud, highly noticeable, whistle created by the cart they cook the potatoes in.
+One can walk down the streets of Mexico City and know where a camote vendor is located.